tarsa129/mkdd_rename_release_files/README.md

 and so on.
 If you are making a course, don't forget to make a track.ini file for the patcher.

-If you have a character mod, make your release folder can have:<br/>
+If you have a character mod, your release folder can have:<br/>
 -driver folders (with the same name as the folders used in root -> MRAM.arc -> driver) -kart folders (with the same name as the folders used in root -> MRAM.arc -> kart)